-If you are interested in engineering, and in preservation of our natural environment, then this may be the program for you.
+If you are interested in engineering, and in the preservation of our natural environment, then this may be the program for you.
 By browsing through this website, you can find out more about what is taught in the program, the professors and the students in it, and the types of careers that a graduate of the Environmental Engineering Program might expect to pursue.
-Enjoy your visit to the site.

 What is Environmental Engineering?

 Environmental engineering is the application of science and engineering principles to improve air, land, water and living systems for a healthy environment.
 Environmental engineers help control and decrease adverse environmental impacts by applying beneficial engineering practices.
 They also investigate the possibilities for remediation of polluted sites.